Iván Buigues

-Iván Buigues Rico (born 10 August 1996) is a Spanish footballer who plays for Segunda Federación club Orihuela as a goalkeeper.
+Iván Buigues Rico (born 10 August 1996) is a Spanish footballer who plays as a goalkeeper for Segunda Federación club Orihuela.

 Club career

-Born in Mutxamel, Valencian Community, Buigues played youth football for local Hércules CF from ages 7–12, and finished his development there after a four-year spell with neighbours Valencia CF. On 27 January 2014 he signed a new deal with the club, running until 2016.
+Born in Mutxamel, Valencian Community, Buigues played youth football for local Hércules CF from ages 7 to 12, and finished his development there after a four-year spell with neighbours Valencia CF. On 27 January 2014, he signed a new deal with the club running until 2016.

-On 7 June 2014, while still a junior, Buigues played his first match as a professional, coming on as a late substitute for Oinatz Aulestia in a 1–2 home loss against FC Barcelona B in the Segunda División.
+On 7 June 2014, while still a junior, Buigues made his only appearance as a professional, coming on as a late substitute for Oinatz Aulestia in a 1–2 home loss against FC Barcelona B in the Segunda División.
 He was definitely promoted to the first team in August, initially as second-choice.

-In the 2018 off-season, Buigues joined UD Logroñés of the Segunda División B. On 30 January 2020, he moved to CF Talavera de la Reina in the same league after a short spell with amateurs CF Intercity.
+In the 2018 off-season, Buigues joined UD Logroñés of Segunda División B. On 30 January 2020, he moved to CF Talavera de la Reina in the same league following a short stint with amateurs CF Intercity.